ddella/PHP8-Nginx/README.md

 >**Note:** If you don't want to filter use the command: `docker image ls` (no 'S' in image)

-The size of the Docker image is only ~36 Mb.
+The size of the Docker image is ~136 Mb.
+If you want a smaller image, don't install `tshark`.
+It should reduce it to ~36 Mb.

 # Running the container locally and sets the local timezone
 This will run the container and map a local directory, in our case `$PWD`, to the root directory of Nginx, `www`, inside the container.